cortex-js/compute-engine/src/README.md

 ```

 **Numbers**, **symbols**, **strings** and **functions** can be expressed either
-as an object literal with a `"num"` `"str"` `"sym"` or `"fn"` key, respectively,
+as object literals with a `"num"` `"str"` `"sym"` or `"fn"` key, respectively,
-or as a shorthand notation using a JSON number, string or array.
+or using a shorthand notation as a a JSON number, string or array.

 **Dictionaries** do not have a shorthand notation and are always expressed as an
 object literal with a `"dict"` key.